Landscape Fertilizer Ban in Effect through February within Alachua County

 Press release from Alachua County

-Alachua County’s landscape fertilizer regulations prohibit the use of landscape fertilizers with nitrogen from July through February and require that fertilizers containing nitrogen contain no less than 50 percent slow-release nitrogen.
+ALACHUA COUNTY, Fla. – Alachua County’s landscape fertilizer regulations prohibit using landscape fertilizers with nitrogen from July through February and require that fertilizers containing nitrogen contain no less than 50 percent slow-release nitrogen.
 New regulations also prohibit phosphorus unless a deficiency is verified.
 The three numbers on a fertilizer bag are nitrogen, then phosphorus, and finally potassium.
 This means the middle number on the bag must be zero unless you have conducted a soil or tissue test to verify the need for phosphorus.
-Signage about the fertilizer rules must be displayed at all stores that sell fertilizer.
+In addition, signage about the fertilizer rules must be displayed at all stores that sell fertilizer.
 Alachua County Environmental Protection staff are currently distributing signage.

 The ordinance also includes the following standards:

-Fertilizers containing nitrogen and/or phosphorus may not be applied when soils are saturated with water, before a heavy rain, or for the first 30 days after seeding or sodding.
+- Fertilizers containing nitrogen and/or phosphorus may not be applied when soils are saturated with water, before heavy rain, or for the first 30 days after seeding or sodding.

-Fertilizers shall not be applied within a minimum of 10 feet from any waterbody unless a deflector shield is used (then a minimum distance of 3 feet is required).
+- Fertilizers shall not be applied within a minimum of ten feet from any waterbody unless a deflector shield is used (then a minimum distance of three feet is required).